How to make an ironing board cover

 Place the new foam padding on your ironing board…

-…and your new cover over it.
+…and your new cover on it.
 Tighten the ends of the elastic as far as possible, so that the fabric becomes smooth and even.
 Knot and trim the ends of the elastic and you are done!

 Enjoy your new handmade ironing board cover!